Research

 Learn more about iVeSPA

 During the iVeSPA project, the efficiency of aircraft production is to be improved by increasing the individual processes' level of digitisation.
 For this purpose, radio-based and optical localisation methods are used to track an aircraft component throughout the entire installation process from delivery to installation in the aircraft fuselage.
-The dataset created is read into a digital 1:1 factory model in real time for simulative process description and displayed.
+The dataset created is read into a digital 1:1 factory model in real time for simulative process description and display.
 For value-enhancing integration of sensor data generated with the production, the latter is linked to the underlying processes, thus ensuring quality and temporal sequences of the processes.

 Our contributions to the project